nepbish07al/bisaki-userbot/readme.md

 1. Install termux from playstore
 2. Setup termux storage by ruuning the following command `termux-setup-storage`
-3. Check whether it is set up or not by these two commands `cd ~/storage/shared/` and `ls`
+3. Check whether it is set up or not by these two commands:

+`cd ~/storage/shared/`

+`ls`

-IF this list out your files of internal storage then it is well setup
+IF this list out your files of internal storage then it is well setup and you may proceed further,

 4. Download the script [bisaki-android.sh](https://raw.githubusercontent.com/nepbish07al/bisaki-userbot/main/bisaki-android.sh)
 5. Copy that script into your internal storage